Ayblue004/revision/README.md

 ### Guidance
 •	Make sure you use more than one programming language.
 • Ensure to collectt user input no matter how little so you can have something to test
+• Make sure to add commments to the code that explains the logic of what you are doing
 # Task 3A
 •	Get technical and non-technical users.
 •	Ask questions that you can act on [Apart from general questions]
+• For collectiing data you can use a table of [Name, type of audience, problem encountered, solution
+• You could have a rating of what they rate each section and like a google play store type format
 •	At the end of every individual feedback evaluate it and make sure you understand what they meant
 •	Have a list of things you need to improve due to the feedback that you received.
 # Task 3B